 Originally from Long Island, Buckley lived in Buffalo, N.Y., before moving to Orlando, Fla.
 He was a high school All-American and Florida state champion at 135 pounds for Lake Howell High and then starred at Clemson where he made the freshman All-American team his first year and reached the NCAA Round of 16 as a 142-pound sophomore.

 When Clemson dropped wrestling after the 1994-95 season, Buckley transferred to Fresno State, where he wrestled under Dennis DeLiddo.
 Buckley was a Western Athletic Conference champion for the Bulldogs and earned All-America status with a seventh-place finish at the NCAA Championship at 142 pounds in 1997.

 Buckley graduated from Fresno State in 1997 with a bachelor’s degree in speech communication and completed his master's degree in sports management at Columbia.
-Buckley and his wife Julia celebrated their second wedding anniversary Aug.
+Buckley and his wife Julia celebrated their third wedding anniversary Aug.
 28.

 Mitch Monteiro, a Paso Robles High School graduate and